LTU-RAI/wheeloader/README.md

 This project provides a ROS 2-based interface to control a vehicle's **motor (drive)**, **steering**, **dumper**, and **bucket** using the `/cmd_vel` topic.
 A subscriber node listens to velocity commands and sends them to the hardware (e.g., via serial).

+The code can be found at this directory in the os of the wheeloader (you can skip the following installation(: /home/etruck/etruck/ws

 ## Prerequisites

 - ROS 2 (tested with Humble)